 - Provide a safe, healthy, and secure work environment for all employees, contractors, and visitors

-- Conduct our business with a goal of zero injuries and incidents
+- Conduct our business with minimal injuries and incidents

 - Communicate openly on health and safety issues